Input/Output#

 ds = sample_data.fetch_dataset(filename, with_video=True)

 If available, the video file is downloaded and its path is stored in the video_path attribute of the dataset (i.e., ds.video_path).
-The value of this attribute is None if no video file is available for this dataset, or if you did not request it.
+This attribute will not be set if no video is available for this dataset, or if you did not request it.

 Some datasets also include a sample frame file, which is a single still frame extracted from the video.
 This can be useful for visualisation (e.g., as a background image for plotting trajectories).
 If available, this file is always downloaded when fetching the dataset, and its path is stored in the frame_path attribute (i.e., ds.frame_path).
-If no frame file is available for the dataset, ds.frame_path=None.
+If no frame file is available for the dataset, the frame_path attribute will not be set.

 Under the hood